We've been supporting Operation Sceptre by continuing our work with Project Zao to reduce knife crime in Derbyshire.

 Derby County's support

-Our knife amnesty is also being supported by Derby County, with Will Hughes talking to us about his thoughts on carrying knives, and why he supports our campaign:
+Our knife amnesty was also supported by Derby County, with former midfielder Will Hughes talking to us about his thoughts on carrying knives, and why he supports our campaign:

 Hundreds of Erewash and South Derbyshire school children to hear about the dangers of carrying a knife